Success with Brassicas:

 So, if brassicas are so temperature-sensitive, is it even worthwhile to plant "summer brassicas"?

-Precisely because there are so many variables we cannot control, we've developed our brassica succession planting programs to work with nature, and based them on data sets we obtain from multiyear, multilocation trials.
+Precisely because there are so many variables we cannot control, we've developed our brassica succession planting programs to work with nature, and based them on data sets from multiyear, multilocation trials.
 Our goal is to provide adaptable options that allow you to have a broader, higher-yielding brassica harvest window.

 "Heat-tolerant" varieties will do reasonably well in most places, unless heat and humidity are excessive.
 In addition to the varieties specifically called out in our planting programs, there are some other brassica types and varieties known for good summer performance.